 Scrintal is an early stage product and its team implements community feedback in product updates.
 It is younger and less tested than Mural, meaning it has more areas for improvement.

 For example, the ability to annotate PDFs is a hugely important feature for research and note-taking purposes, and this functionality is not yet available in Scrintal; in Mural, the ability to draw makes it simpler to annotate, especially for short documents.
-You can publish Scrintal boards, but Mural has more advanced collaboration features that allow other platform users to comment on and edit boards in real time.
+You can publish Scrintal boards, but Mural has more advanced collaboration features that allow other platform users to comment on or notify each other in the app.
 Integrations with a wide range of other apps like calendars, meeting platforms, and others that are used by knowledge workers on a daily basis are still being developed for Scrintal.
 Offline support and a mobile app are in the works in order to provide a competitive and uninterrupted experience.

 For now, some users may find they are best served using either Mural or Scrintal depending whether the project is visual- or text-heavy in nature.